MarcinOrlowski/laravel-api-response-builder/docs/testing.md

     use MarcinOrlowski\ResponseBuilder\Tests\Traits\ApiCodesTests;
     class AppCodesTest extends TestCase
     {
  	    use ApiCodesTests;

         public function getApiCodesClassName()
         {
  		    return TestableApiCodes::class;
  	    }
      }

  And that's it.
-From now on, you have your `ApiCodes` covered with unit tests.
+From now on, you have your `ApiCodes` covered with tests too.

 ## Testing other code using ResponseBuilder ##